heyitSamarth/heyitSamarth/README.md

-> If the things are not going smooth,
+> If the things are not working flawlessly,
 > Just change the algorithm.
 > *- Samarth*